Insects and Invasives

 - Report unusual or suspect insects immediately to the UAF Cooperative Extension Service.

-Alaska Weeds Identification App
+Alaska Invasives Identification App

 Free Pocket Weed Guide